raheelaahmed/guage-calculator/README.md

 ### start():

+(Welcomes the user, explains the program, and gathers user input for swatch measurements.)
 This is the function to start the program and describe the users how this program works and what it can do for them.
 It has all the instruction that user need to start calculations like they need to make a Swatch and measure the length, width, count the stiches per row and total rows from the swatch.
 This function also takes input from the user on the base on swatch.
 It takes user input for length, width, stitches per row and total rows.